janikvonrotz/janikvonrotz.ch/content/post/2018-09-30-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

   https://example.com/graphql
 ```

-# Configure job to push data
+# Configure a cron job to send data

 Login with the `pi` user and edit the crontab file.